 I heard a solo bugler play a version of the echo at a Memorial Day ceremony a few years back.
 He finished a phrase then turned in another direction and played the echo.
 He did this for all the phrases.
 Not only did it sound funny, it looked ridiculous with the choreography (he took tiny steps to turn 180 degrees).
 Also, the idea of sounding two complete (sounding it once, then walking a distance to sound it again) Taps seems to be bad form.
 Not only does it prolong the ceremony it is not part of tradition.

-If you are going to play Echo Taps, For Goodness sake, REHEARSE IT before you do it.
+If you are going to perform Echo Taps, For Goodness sake, REHEARSE IT before you do it.
 That way you will find out:

 1. How far you need to stand apart (it defeats the purpose of Echo Taps if you have the players standing next to each other)

 2. If you are in tune with each other (good luck on that!)